SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Introduction

-In this work, we address both challenges by identifying motion tracking as the scalable foundation task for humanoid control.
+In this work, we address both challenges by identifying motion tracking as the scalable foundational task for humanoid control.
 Motion tracking leverages human motion capture data, which provides dense, frame-by-frame supervision without reward engineering.
-Critically, humanoids benefit from decades of motion capture research – datasets covering walking, running, dancing, sports, and object interactions already exist at scale \citep{Mahmood_2019_ICCV,punnakkal2021babel,Li_2021_ICCV}.
-While there exists prior art in motion tracking \citep{liao2025beyondmimic, zhang2025track, zeng2025behavior, yin2025unitrackerlearninguniversalwholebody, chen2025gmt, Luo2023PerpetualHC, wang2020unicon, he2025hover, he2024omnih2o}, they are mostly limited to showing whole-body motion tracking results on \textbf{training data} and have not demonstrated many downstream tasks beyond motion tracking or navigation.
-We supersize physics-based motion tracking to unprecedented 100 million frames (at 50 fps) and 128 GPUs training, achieving universal tracking capabilities across diverse human behaviors while maintaining real-time performances.
+Critically, humanoids benefit from decades of motion capture research---datasets covering walking, running, dancing, sports, and object interactions already exist at scale \citep{Mahmood_2019_ICCV,punnakkal2021babel,Li_2021_ICCV}.
+While there exist prior works on motion tracking \citep{liao2025beyondmimic, zhang2025track, zeng2025behavior, yin2025unitrackerlearninguniversalwholebody, chen2025gmt, Luo2023PerpetualHC, wang2020unicon, he2025hover, he2024omnih2o}, they are mostly limited to showing whole-body motion tracking results on \textbf{training data} and have not demonstrated many downstream tasks beyond motion tracking or navigation.
+We supersize physics-based motion tracking to 100 million frames (at 50 fps) with 128-GPU training, achieving universal tracking capabilities across diverse human behaviors while maintaining real-time performance.
 In addition, we show how such a motion tracker can be applied to meaningful downstream tasks, and introduce two key contributions.
 First, we develop a universal kinematic motion generation system for interactive control, enabling goal-directed tasks such as interactive locomotion and game-like character control through kinematic planning in motion space.
-Second, we design a universal token space that supports multimodal control – accepting inputs from teleoperation, human videos, music, text, and vision-language-action models through a unified interface \citep{tevet2022mdm,zhang2023t2mgpt,kocabas2020vibe,li2021bailando}.
-This unified framework allows our motion tracker to directly interface with vision-language-action (VLA) models \citep{bjorck2025gr00t} and diverse control modalities.
+Second, we design a universal token space that unifies heterogeneous motion sources, including VR teleoperation, vision-language-action models, and generative motion models that convert video, text, and music into motion \citep{tevet2022mdm,zhang2023t2mgpt,kocabas2020vibe,li2021bailando}, within a single control interface.